documentcloud/documentcloud/app/views/help/help_center_drafts/files/annotate_documents.md

  * The good stuff comes after the # symbol — in our example the URL of the embedded document ends with #document/p173/a8646, so we know that the annotation is on page 173.
 4. **Copy the url** and share.

 NOTE: You also can embed a note directly.
-See our publishing and embedding documentation [LINK] for details.
+See our [publishing and embedding documentation](publishing_embedding.md) for details.

 ## Printing Notes
 It's easy to print out all the notes on a particular document or collection of documents.